jrawbits/VE-Installer/ReadMe.md

     * Make sure RTools is at the front of the PATH
     * Set up `bash` so you can easily get to the VE-Installer/build folder
     * Set up any SSH keys or other credentials you may need for Github access
-* Edit the VE-Installer/config/VE-config.yml file so it points at your VisionEval-dev
+* Edit the VE-Installer/config/VE-config.yml file so it points at your copy of VisionEval-dev
+    * This step is optional if you have cloned the VisionEval-dev repository so it is in `../VisionEval-dev`
     * ve.root : full path in which to look for VisionEval itself (defaults to "../VisionEval.dev" (".." relative to home of VE-Installer)
     * ve.output : Path in which to create gigabytes of output files (in subdirectories